solita/solita.github.com/_posts/2020-06-01-rethinking-the-frontend.md

 page back over the WebSocket.

-The basic model is that a live component is rerendered on the server and its full HTML is sent back but ripley can also delete elements, append or prepend content or change attributes.
+The basic model is that a live component is rerendered on the server and its full HTML is sent back but Ripley can also delete elements, append or prepend content or change attributes.
 The update granularity can be decided per component when implementing live components.